emersonv25/Dettoo-Login-PHP/README.md

 front-end created using html,css and bootstrap back-end created with php databese with MySql
-* note: it's my first web application. for now, only login and logout works. under development
+* note: it's my first web application

-# NOTES:
-* i'm writing all back end

 # Requirements and install